Bensonhurst Trash Plant Is Up and Running

 The New York State Department of Environmental Conservation signed off on the plan.

-Since the start of construction in 2014, the Southwest Brooklyn Marine Transfer Station has been the target of protest demonstrations by led elected officials, including Assemblymember William Colton (D-Gravesend-Bensonhurst), Councilmember Mark Treyger (D-Coney Island-Gravesend-parts of Bensonhurst) and community residents who charged that the facility would increase truck traffic on local streets, cause an increase in air pollution and release toxins into the air that they breathe.
+Since the start of construction in 2014, the Southwest Brooklyn Marine Transfer Station has been the target of protest demonstrations by led elected officials, including Assemblymember William Colton, a Democrat representing Gravesend and parts of Bensonhurst, Councilmember Mark Treyger, a Democrat representing Coney Island, Gravesend and parts of Bensonhurst, and community residents who charged that the facility would increase truck traffic on local streets, cause an increase in air pollution and release toxins into the air that they breathe.

 At the time the contract was announced, Mayor Bill de Blasio said the city’s system of using marine transfer stations to transport trash would be a fairer system.